fkallen/CARE/ml/readme.md

 ## Step 2: The CARE Python Module

-The care python module provides a simple interface for training CARE-compatible classifiers.
+The care python module provides a simple interface for training and serializing CARE-compatible classifiers.

 ### Example Usage